Patient safety and quality of care are optimized when

 By working together, we can increase our impact and create a harmonized program that offers benefits to all stakeholders.

 Building on existing successes

-Many well-developed instances of practice improvement are already flourishing in the BC health system.
-Building on these instances, the MSPE system will spread and harmonize the approach to practice enhancement for all health authority
+Many well-developed instances of practice enhancement are already flourishing in the BC health system.
+Building on these instances, the MSPE system will spread and harmonize the approach to practice enhancement for

 - Standard tools and timing for practice reviews